abap2xlsx/abap2xlsx/docs/contributing/demo-programs.md

 The demo programs can generally be used all these different ways:
 - they can be called directly
 - they can be called from the program `ZABAP2XLSX_DEMO_SHOW`
-  - This program shows the list of the programs whose names start with the characters "ZDEMO_EXCEL", along with their titles, and double-clicking any of them displays the produced Excel file (the workbook and its sheets) on the same screen.
+  - This program shows the list of the programs whose names start with the characters "ZDEMO_EXCEL" and whose ABAP code includes `ZDEMO_EXCEL_OUTPUTOPT_INCL`, along with their titles, and double-clicking any of them displays the produced Excel file (the workbook and its sheets) on the same screen.
 - they can be called from the program `ZDEMO_EXCEL`
   - This program starts a predefined list of demo programs with default parameters to create the Excel files in a given folder.
-- they can be called from the program `ZABAP2XLSX_DEMO_CHECKER`
+- they can be called from the program `ZDEMO_EXCEL_CHECKER`
   - This program is used by abap2xlsx developers to detect regressions

 # Program name and title